jnstockley/BTN/README.md

 ## How does BTTN work?
 It uses the official Twitch.tv API to determine when a streamer goes live, saves the live status to a file, and sends a notification to your mobile device, using Spontit a free and open source application used to send notifications to peopole.
 BTTN also sends notifications through spontit if there are updates or if BTTN runs into issues checking the live status.

+## Version 1.6 To-Do
+1. Handles exceptions better when not in debug mode.
+2. Check Alertzy Account key to ensure validity.
+3. German Language Support

 ## Features to add!
 1. Automatic updates